Breakdown of Funeral Costs

 Either cemeteries or funeral homes provide:

-By choosing a location with a funeral home and cemetery in one place, you can limit the coordination required between these different providers to a single point of contact to handle all your needs.
-Search for a location near you.
+By choosing a location with a funeral home and cemetery in one place, you can limit the coordination between these providers to a single point of contact.

 Plan a beautiful, personal remembrance

-Every funeral can—and should—be personalized.
-That is done with small touches or grand gestures.
-From favorite flowers and music, to special food and custom keepsakes, there are dozens of ways to celebrate life.
+Every funeral can—and should—be personalized with small touches or grand gestures.
+There are dozens of ways to celebrate life, from favorite flowers and music to special food and custom keepsakes.

 Funeral Costs 2